chrisxu607-beep/duo-systems-on-snapdragon-8-elite-tablet/README.md

-# why I am doing this
+# Why I am doing this

 In early 2026, we've seen the price of SSDs and RAM rocketed up, and the cost of purchasing a new laptop for university is now being too much for many students.
 This project is an attempt to explore whether a modern mobile SoC can be used as a general-purpose Linux computer, and whether it can be used for CS undergraduate study.